 - Your hand, palm, and fingers may feel warm or appear red in color

 - Hand numbness, tingling, or throbbing while resting or sleeping

 - A sensation of grating or grinding in the affected joint – this is caused by damaged cartilage

 - Developing cysts on the end joints of your fingers – this is caused by conditions such as arthritis

 At Georgia Bone & Joint, we understand that pain in the hand can make simple, everyday activities challenging.

 Why choose Georgia Bone & Joint?
 Our hand surgeons at Georgia Bone & Joint completed additional training specifically in the hand and wrist.
-With this advanced training, our hand and wrist surgeons, DR. JACK POWELL, DR. DAVID HEINSCH, DR. GEORGE BALLANTYNE, DR. JAYSON MCMATH, and DR. MICHAEL GRUBER, have the experience and expertise to assess, diagnose, and treat your hand injury or condition individually to your needs.
+With this advanced training, our hand and wrist surgeons, DR. GEORGE BALLANTYNE, DR. JAYSON MCMATH, and DR. MICHAEL GRUBER, and our non-operative orthopedic physician, DR. TREVOR TURNER have the experience and expertise to assess, diagnose, and treat your hand injury or condition individually to your needs.